adriantoprasetyo/Waizly/README.md

 ## Application flow
 - create 1 supervisor and 1 agent
-- customer submit complaint ticket
+- customer submit complaint ticket (customer doesn't need to login)
 - login as a supervisor
 - supervisor fetch all ticket
 - supervisor handover ticket to an agent